CMCRobotics/raspbuggy/website/octopress-grain/content/blog/2015-06-02-integration-tests.markdown

 published: true
 ---

-Successful integration tests... but we do not an ABORT SCRIPT button !
+Successful integration tests... but we do need an ABORT SCRIPT button !

 <!--more-->